 You should typically use the highest-level abstraction available that allows you to perform the tasks you want.
-For example, in iOS:

-To record video when you need only minimal control over format, use the UIKit framework (
+On iOS, to record video when you need only minimal control over format, use the UIKit framework (

 Note, however, that some of the primitive data structures that you use in AV Foundation—including time-related data structures and opaque objects to carry and describe media data—are declared in the Core Media framework.